sustainableaviation/jetfuelburn/joss/paper.md

 The `jetfuelburn` package includes helper functions for basic problems in atmospheric physics, such as computation of airspeed from mach number based on ambient pressure.
 In addition, the package includes a module for the allocation of fuel burn to different cabin classes (economy, business, etc.) according to the current approach of both [IATA]((https://web.archive.org/web/20230526103741/https://www.iata.org/contentassets/139d686fa8f34c4ba7a41f7ba3e026e7/iata-rp-1726_passenger-co2.pdf)) and [ICAO]((https://web.archive.org/web/20240826103513/https://applications.icao.int/icec/Methodology%20ICAO%20Carbon%20Emissions%20Calculator_v13_Final.pdf)).

-# Future Development

-Recent work has shown that highly accurate (1-2% deviation from real flight data) closed-form solutions to fuel burn equations can be derived from first principles [@poll2025estimation].
-Required aircraft-specific input parameters can be extracted from publicly available sources.
-These novel methods can be implemented in future versions of the `jetfuelburn` package.

 # Interactive Documentation

 The package documentation allows users to compute fuel burn directly in the browser, without the need to install the package locally.
 This is achieved through the use of a [Pyodide](https://pyodide.org/en/stable/) Web Assembly Python kernel.
 The interactive documentation is available at [jetfuelburn.readthedocs.io](https://jetfuelburn.readthedocs.io).

 # Acknowledgements

 This work has been supported by the Swiss Innovation Agency Innosuisse in the context of the WISER flagship project (PFFS-21-72).
 In addition, Michael P. Weinold gratefully acknowledges the support of the Swiss Study Foundation.
-The authors would like to thank Dr. Peter Wild of SWISS Intl.
-Airlines for providing valuable feedback during the development of this package.

 # References